 Product Design Manager: Paul Marchant

-‘For contrast, the requirements for Rail, primary and contrast between the grab poles and the seating and then there’s also a requirement for flooring so there’s a contrast requirement for the flooring to be different in the vestibule, in other words, the part of the train with the doors, where you enter the train, and also the aisle as well.
+‘There’s a requirement for contrast on Rail between the grab poles and the seating.
+There’s also a contrast requirement for the flooring to be different in the vestibule.
+In other words, the flooring in the part of the train with the doors where you enter the train, and then the aisles have to be different.

-So that has to be what we call a 30-point-contrast, but contrast isn’t necessarily a linear thing.
-You get different scores at different levels along the line that is contrast.
+The contrast has to be what we call a 30-point-contrast.
+But contrast isn’t necessarily a linear thing.
+You get different scores at different levels along the line.

 This picture shows three different colours of Tube train floor

 A darker and lighter colour is used in different areas, which are the aisle (near the seats) and the area near the Tube doors.